-Trekking in Kyrgyzstan is the best-value mountain experience on the planet right now.
-The nine best treks in Kyrgyzstan range from the 2–4 day Ala-Kul classic near Karakol to the Heights of Alay route under 7,134 m Pik Lenin, all hikeable between June and September for $10–60 per day.
-Ninety-four percent of the country is mountains, yurt camps replace refuges, and most routes need no permits at all — only the border-zone treks (Kel-Suu, Pik Lenin) require paperwork.
+Kyrgyzstan is the best-value trekking country on earth right now, and it is not close.
+The nine best treks in Kyrgyzstan range from the 2–4 day Ala-Kul classic near Karakol to the Heights of Alay route beneath 7,134 m Pik Lenin, all walkable between June and September for $10–60 per day.
+Ninety-four percent of the country is mountains, yurt camps stand in for alpine refuges, wild camping is legal everywhere, and most routes need no permit at all — only the border-zone treks near the Chinese and Tajik frontiers involve paperwork.

 The 9 best treks in Kyrgyzstan compared